Shelby County, Tennessee

 Shelby County is the westernmost county in the U.S. state of Tennessee.
 As of the 2020 census, the population was 929,744.
 It is the largest of the state's 95 counties, both in terms of population and geographic area.
-Its county seat is Memphis, a port on the Mississippi River and the second most populous city in Tennessee.
-The county was named for Governor Isaac Shelby (1750–1826) of Kentucky.
+Its county seat is Memphis, a port on the Mississippi River and the second most populous city in the state.
+The county was named for Governor Isaac Shelby of Kentucky.
 It is one of only two remaining counties in Tennessee with a majority African American population, along with Haywood County.

-Shelby County is part of the Memphis, TN-MS-AR Metropolitan Statistical Area.
+Shelby County is part of the Memphis metropolitan area.
 It is bordered on the west by the Mississippi River.
 Located within the Mississippi Delta, the county was developed as a center of cotton plantations in the antebellum era, and cotton continued as an important commodity crop well into the 20th century.
 The economy has become more diversified.

 History

 This area along the Mississippi River valley was long occupied by varying cultures of indigenous peoples.
 In historic times, the Chickasaw controlled much of this area.
 They are believed to be descendants of the important Mississippian culture, which established fortified and complex cities.
 The largest of these was Cahokia, which was active from about 950CE into the 15th century.
 It was developed on the east side of the Mississippi in present-day southern Illinois, roughly on the same latitude as present-day St. Louis, Missouri.

 The Shelby County area was part of the lands acquired by the United States government from the Chickasaw as part of the Jackson Purchase of 1818.
 Shelby County was established by European-American migrants in 1819 and named for Isaac Shelby, the former governor of Kentucky who had helped negotiate the land acquisition.
 From 1827 to 1868, the county seat was located in then called Raleigh, Tennessee (now part of Memphis), on the Wolf River.
 After the American Civil War, in recognition of the growth of Memphis and its importance to the state economy, the seat was moved there.
 (Raleigh has now been absorbed within the city limits of Memphis.)

 The lowlands in the Mississippi Delta, closest to the Mississippi River, were developed before the war for large cotton plantations; their laborers were overwhelmingly enslaved African Americans, whom planters transported from the east or purchased in the domestic slave trade.
 Well before the American Civil War, the population of the county was majority black, most of whom were slaves.
 Memphis developed as a major cotton market, with many brokers.
 After the war and emancipation, many freedmen stayed on these lands by working as sharecroppers.